mfinley3/HereAfter/README.txt

-mountain - move hindrance of 4: should be working tower - this is what the blue team wants to capture bridge - no movement affects walls - cannot pass through them
+mountain - move hindrance of 4: should be working tower - this is what the blue team wants to capture bridge - no movement affects walls - cannot walk on them

 *Again it will be necessary to click on the how to play button in game and read the instructions in the pop up window, it is possible to leave this window up throughout the game*